hyuanz/NPI_cleaning/README.md

-# geospatial_california_clinics
+# Clinic lists + visualizations

-See Hosp_States.geojson for a map of prosthetic clinics in California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br /> <br />
+See Hosp_States.geojson for a map of prosthetic clinics in the states including California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br />
+See list_states.xlsx for a list of prosthetic clinics in same states above. <br />
+See list_caliclinic.xlsx for a list of prosthetic clinics in California. <br />

+<br /> <br />

 #### References: